InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 1. expiration : expiration time in the ISO8601 format, combined date and time to seconds in UTC e.g. 2018-08-31T02:49:57
    * YosemiteChain assumes that the time-zone of the expiration time is UTC.
 Other time-zones are not considered.
    * The minimum expiration is 1 minute from now.
+1. signer_type : the required type of the signer account defined by [yx.identity](../../contracts/yx.identity/); 0 for general case
+1. signer_kyc : 16-bit flag from [yx.identity](../../contracts/yx.identity/) which indicates the required KYC status of the signer account ; 0 for general case
 1. options : reserved; must be 0

 ## sign